 In many ethnographic contexts, how people present themselves—through clothing, posture, speech, online profiles, or interior décor—is far from superficial.
 These acts of self-styling often involve careful, strategic labor aimed at navigating power, gaining recognition, or imagining alternative futures.
 This lesson explores the concept of aesthetic labor: the effort people put into crafting appearances, affect, and spaces in ways that signal competence, belonging, or aspiration.

-Aesthetic labor is often entangled with broader social structures—race, class, gender, and geography—shaping what kinds of selves are legible, desirable, or achievable in particular settings.
-Whether it’s choosing the right shoes for a job interview, curating images on social media, or preparing a room for visiting elders, such acts reveal how aspiration is lived through everyday practices.
-They are also shaped by constraint: the limits of resources, the demands of local norms, or the weight of inherited expectations.
+Aesthetic labor, however, is not confined to retail or other formal service settings.
+It happens all the time and is entangled with broader structures of race, class, gender, and geography, which shape what kinds of selves are legible, desirable, or even possible.
+Choosing the right shoes for a job interview, curating a social media feed, or preparing a room for visiting elders are all everyday acts that reveal how belonging and aspiration are lived through material and embodied practice.
+These performances are also shaped by constraint: the limits of financial resources, the pressures of local norms, or the weight of inherited expectations.

-Just as presence matters, so too does absence.
-What is not worn, not owned, not said, or not shown is often just as revealing as what is.
-Aesthetic labor frequently unfolds under conditions of lack—of means, time, access, or recognition.
-These absences can be deeply felt, and they shape the possibilities of self-presentation.
-In ethnographic writing, attending to what is missing is not a sign of failure but a source of insight.
-Gaps in narrative, silences in interviews, or the conspicuous absence of certain styles or objects can reveal exclusions, stigmas, and unspoken aspirations.
-Recognizing and representing such absences requires attunement to the politics of visibility—and an understanding that what remains unseen or unspoken may be central to the story.
+Absence, too, matters.
+What is not worn, not shown, not said, or not owned can be just as revealing as what is.
+Aesthetic labor frequently unfolds under conditions of lack—of means, access, recognition, or time.
+These absences are not just structural but affective: they are experienced, managed, and sometimes concealed.
+In ethnographic writing, attending to absence is not a sign of analytical failure but a source of insight.
+Gaps in narrative, silences in interviews, or the conspicuous absence of certain objects or styles can signal exclusion, stigma, or unarticulated longing.
+Writing such absences requires sensitivity to the politics of visibility, and a recognition that what is invisible may still be doing consequential social work.

 Focus